-Massage for Specific Populations provides an introduction to adjusting treatment plans to address the needs of clients based on their goals, age, abilities, activity level, setting or medical conditions.
-Students consider the adjustments to make for a variety of specific populations, such as: seated clients, athletes, infants and children, clients with disabilities, clients with obesity, individuals with chronic medical conditions, individuals who are dying and others.
+Massage for Specific Populations introduces adjusting treatment plans to address the needs of clients based on their goals, age, abilities, activity level, setting or medical conditions.
+The course begins with a focus on establishing presence, maintaining neutrality, welcoming every body, and trauma-informed bodywork.
+Students then consider the adjustments to make for a variety of specific populations, such as: seated clients, athletes, infants and children, clients with disabilities, clients with communication challenges, individuals with chronic medical conditions, individuals who are dying and others.